SaraK-N17/kickstarter-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
-- Launch dates in May, June and July have been the most successful for theatre campaigns on Kickstarter.
+-   The highest number of successful theater campaigns on Kickstarter were launched in May, June and July.
--
+-   A similar number of theater campaigns fail each month.

 - What can you conclude about the Outcomes based on Goals?